While it sounds so simple, there are certain things you need to know about how to properly water plants.

 This is why you need to use garden pots that have drainage holes in the bottom.

-Or, better yet, use fabric pots or air pots.
-These allow your roots to acquire oxygen through the sides of the pots, and lead to more rapid drainage.
-It is much more difficult to overwater if you use the best garden pots.
+Better yet, use fabric pots or air pots.
+These allow your roots to get oxygen through the sides of the pots, and lead to more quick drainage.
+It is much more difficult to over water if you use the best garden pots.

-If you want to take it a step further, you can add media that encourages rapid draining, such as perlite.
+If you want to take it a step further, you can add media that helps rapid draining like perlite.

-Perlite increases the aeration and drainage of media, and can be mixed into just about any media.
-There are special mixes of soil or coco that have perlite and other amendments added in, to further improve drainage.
+Perlite adds aeration and drainage of media, and can be mixed into just about any media.
+There are special mixes of soil or coco that have perlite and other amendments added in, to further aid drainage.

 - Mother Earth Coco + Perlite Soilless Mix